vikasbajaj/appmesh-workshop/1-single-account-appmesh/README.md

 ```

-#### You successfully testes ECS services deployed on ECS cluster with Appmesh configuration!
+#### You have successfully tested ECS services deployed on ECS cluster with Appmesh configuration!